Tuesday, The Week of the Fifth Sunday in Lent

 Leader

-We pray for our sisters and brothers members of the Province of the Episcopal Church of South Sudan.
+We pray for our sisters and brothers members of the Presbyterian Church in Taiwan.

 Óscar Arnulfo Romero y Galdámez (August 15, 1917 – March 24, 1980), commonly known as Monseñor Romero, was a priest of the Roman Catholic Church in El Salvador.
 He later became prelate archbishop of San Salvador.